JoeProAI/Followlytics/SOCIAL_MEDIA_POSTS.md

 - Flying blind on growth strategy

 **The solution:**
-Export followers from any public X account + get Grok AI analysis in minutes.
+Export followers from any public X account + get Grok analysis in minutes.

 **Real business use cases:**